OmicsDI/ddipy/README.md

     ```
     omicsdi E-MTAB-5612 -d
     ```
-- A BioModels dataset with https links:
+- A BioModels dataset with https links and exposing identifiers for each file link:
     ```
+    omicsdi BIOMD0000000048 -v
+    ```

+- Downloading a selection of the files belonging to an accession number based on a list of identifiers as input:
+    ```
-    omicsdi BIOMD0000000048
+    omicsdi BIOMD0000000048 -d -i "8b52492888, d3144265ac"
     ```